What Should a Workplace Code of Conduct Include?

 A conduct framework is not a formality—it is a foundation.

-When expectations are clearly defined, behaviour becomes consistent.
-When guidance is accessible, decisions improve.
-And when standards are applied fairly, trust grows naturally.
+When organisations clearly define expectations, behaviour becomes consistent.
+When guidance remains accessible, decisions improve.
+And when teams apply standards fairly, trust grows naturally.

 Frequently Asked Questions